D7ry/SynTranslator/README.md

-# facefixer
+# SynTranslator
-Mutagen patcher for fixing npc faces.
+Synthesis patcher to either forward or import translated records.